-- If it is uncertain that A=B, then there is a real prospect that A>B (or B>A, depending on ex ante evidence). - This prospect translates into the prospect that someone receiving B in ordinary care could face a DIFFERENT welfare outcome by entering the PCT (since she could receive A instead). - Since every PCT will have such a prospect, every PCT has some risk of different welfare outcome (better or worse) for an individual. - Given this, we can generally use nature of main outcomes as basis for whether or not the PCT is low risk.
+- There must be a real prospect that A>B (or B>A, depending on ex ante evidence).
+Otherwise, no need to do the study. - This prospect translates into the prospect that someone receiving B in ordinary care could face a DIFFERENT welfare outcome by entering the PCT (since she could receive A instead). - Since every PCT will have such a prospect, every PCT has some risk of different welfare outcome (better or worse) for an individual. - Given this, I suggest we generally use nature of main outcomes as basis for whether or not the PCT is low risk.
+(Recall our examples)